TeodoroTopa/earthranger_tableau_integration_maps/README.md

 ### Tourist Game Drive Mapping

-Below is an example of an interactive map I made showing all of a tourist group's game drives during their visit to Loisaba.
+Below is an example of an interactive map I made showing all of a tourist group's game drives during their visit to Loisaba (this map uses dummy data).
 After building the system of tracking and mapping the game drives, I trained a group of guides and the security team on how to track drives and create the maps.

 ![image](https://github.com/TeodoroTopa/earthranger_tableau_integration_maps/assets/27015256/24455644-797a-49f9-9843-13cebf30e190)